Tuesday, November 15, 2022

 What Are Sales Taxes?

-The state, county or city will use the funds for various activities.
+The state, county, or city will use the funds for various activities.
 Thus, state and local sales tax may make purchases more expensive, yet the money generally funds critical infrastructure and services, such as roads and fire departments.

-Even though most states and many municipalities impose sales taxes, they can administer them differently.
+Even though most states and municipalities impose sales taxes, they can administer them differently.
 Variations could include what purchases and which customers are taxed (and which are exempt) or tax-filing dates.
-Both consumers and businesses should understand sales and use tax rules to pay their fair share, remit payments on time and avoid audits and penalties.
+Both consumers and businesses should understand sales and use tax rules to pay their fair share, remit payments on time, and avoid audits and penalties.

 Sales Tax Vs. Use Tax